anshultaak/Diagram/tst/README.md

 * There is one IAM role attached to the ECS task definition for ECS permissions.

 ### Pipeline-backend
-The first step is to create an AWS CodeBuild credential for GitHub access.
+First, the AWS CodeBuild credential is created for GitHub access.
+Then, a webhook is created and attached to CodeBuild so that if someone creates a new release under GitHub repo, it will automatically trigger the CodePipeline to build trigger appliaction

 ### Pulse-rds: